-Dyadic has a research collaboration with Mitsubishi Tanabe Pharma Corp to express two therapeutic compounds using its C1 production platform.
+It has an existing research collaboration with Mitsubishi Tanabe Pharma Corp to express two therapeutic compounds using its C1 production platform.
 It also has one with Sanofi-Aventis Deutschland GmbH, to express the potential of its C1 technology to produce various types of therapeutic compounds for manufacturing protein-based vaccine and biologic drugs.

-In 2018, the company also inked a proof of concept research collaboration to produce biologic vaccines for human and animal health with the Israel Institute of Biologic Research (IIBR), a top 20 pharmaceutical company and two top tier academic institutions, including the Structural Genomics Consortium, which is part of the University of Oxford and the Fraunhofer USA Center for Molecular Biotechnology.
+Last year, the company also inked a proof of concept research collaboration to produce biologic vaccines for human and animal health with the Israel Institute of Biologic Research.

 Contact Uttara Choudhury at [email protected]